edc1591/node-red-contrib-harmony/README.md

 ### Install via Node-RED

 You can install the extension simply in Node-RED in your browser, by default under <http://localhost:1880>.
 Click on the *Menu* button (sandwich icon) in the upper right corner.
 In the menu click **Manage palette**.
 In the side-panel that opens on the left click on the tab **Install**.
-In the search field enter *harmony*, in the result list a *node-red-contrib-harmony-websocket* card will appear.
+In the search field enter *harmony*, in the result list a *node-red-contrib-harmony-websocket-fork* card will appear.
 Click on the **install** button on this card, and you are done.
 You should now find the new nodes available in the palette in the group **harmony**.

 ## Usage / Available nodes